 The pride of the faculty - its graduates.
 Among the famous graduate, first of all should be called the Hero of Socialist Labor, Laureate of the Lenin and State Prizes of the USSR Academy of Sciences Academician LA Artsimovich, Hero of Socialist Labor, Laureate of the Lenin and State Prizes of the USSR Academy of Sciences Academician N.A.Borisevicha, Hero of Socialist Labor, laureate of State Prize, academician of the Academy of Sciences of Belarus, the honored worker of science of Belarus F.I.Fedorova, Hero of Socialist Labor, academician of the Academy of Sciences of Belarus, honored scientist of Belarus A.N.Sevchenko.

-In 2018, the physics department will celebrate its 60th anniversary.
+In 2018, the Faculty of Physics celebrated its 60th anniversary.